PaddlePaddle/CINN/README.md

-The project CINN is a machine learning compiler and executor for multiple hardware.
+The project CINN is a machine learning compiler and executor for multiple hardwares.
-It is designed to provide multiple layers of APIs to make DNN computation graph easier to define,  faster to execute, and more convenient to extend with more hardware backends.
-Currently, it targets X86 CPUs and NVidia GPUs, and it is easy to extend.
+It is designed to provide multiple layers of APIs to make DNN computation graph easier to define,  faster to execute, and more convenient to extend with hardware backends.
+Currently, it targets X86 CPUs and NVidia GPUs.

 This project is in active development.